-Fantasy is the biggest area in children’s literature, and close to being the biggest area in adult literature too, eclipsed only by crime.
+Fantasy comprises the largest segment of children’s literature, and is close to being the biggest area in adult literature too, eclipsed only by crime.

-This didn’t start with Harry Potter, though the popularity of that series has given it a huge kick along recently.
-Since there there has been A Series Of Unfortunate Events, Artemis Fowl, Dark Materials, Eragon, all of these big, best-selling series just in the last 15 years, every since HP revolutionised the world of publishing.
+Fantasy didn’t start with Harry Potter, though the popularity of that series has given it a huge kick along.
+(Children’s literature experts can’t pinpoint using the theories of literature why Harry Potter became such a huge success.
+Other, earlier fantasy series are arguably better, or just as well done.)
+Since Harry Potter, tentpole examples of fantasy include A Series Of Unfortunate Events, Artemis Fowl, Dark Materials, Eragon, all of these big, best-selling series just since the late 1990s.

-Twilight is now challenging Harry Potter in the amount of marketing that is being done, from movies to pale make-up for teenage boys.
+Twilight later challenged Harry Potter in the amount of marketing around it, from movies to pale make-up for teenage boys.

-With movies such as Red Riding Hood, fairytales are now being returned to adults.
+With the release of movies such as Red Riding Hood, fairytales are now being returned to the adult realm.

 For an Australian focus refer to Maurice Saxby: Books In The Life Of A Child (1997) and Give Them Wings have some very good explanations of fairytales and fantasy as a genre written by different people and gathered by Saxby.

 Fantasy is very clear on morality.
 Fantasy goes for extremes rather than shades of grey.
-Villains are very villainous, heroes are very good and heroic.
+Villains are very villainous, heroes are morally correct and act for the greater good.